Modeuser/NeuExplore/README.md

 - Can run at 72fps on the Quest 1 (althought slices performed on the cortex may cause lag spikes)

 Credits to dgreenheck for the OpenFracture package: https://github.com/dgreenheck/OpenFracture

+Credits to FusedVR for his tutorial on procedural drawing https://twitter.com/FusedVR